 Video chat with your Financial Aid Counselor!
 While our office is open for face to face meetings, we are still offering the option to meet with a Financial Aid Counselor virtually using Google Meet.
 Contact your counselor to request a meeting.
 We are also available by email, phone and in person to continue to serve your needs.
 Please click HERE to find your Financial Aid Counselor and their contact information.

-Prospective or newly admitted students for 2020-21, please contact your Admission Counselor if you have questions about Financial Aid.
+Prospective students for 2022-23, please contact your Admission Counselor if you have questions about Financial Aid.

 A college degree is an important investment in your future, but learning how to finance that degree can be challenging.
 UD's Office of Financial Aid works to help students and families make paying for college accessible, understandable and actionable.